mohammedari/thumbsplit58-hardware/README.md

 ## Top plates

 Top plate DXF files are available under [dxf](dxf) directory.
-This desin is intended to be milled using 2mm endmill, but it should be manufacturable by laser cutters.
+This design is intended to be milled using 2mm endmill, but it should be manufacturable by laser cutters.

 |                        | Left                                 | Right                                  |